What are common motorcycle injuries?

 The clock is ticking after your motorcycle accident.
 In Indiana, you only have two years from the date of your accident to file a lawsuit or take other legal action to demand the money you deserve for you injury claim.

 Make the most of your opportunity for justice.
 Get the law firm that gets results.
 Contact us and schedule a free consultation with a lawyer who knows how to handle motorcycle accidents.
-We can meet with you in our Fort Wayne office or one of our other Indiana locations.
+We can meet with you in our Fort Wayne or Indianapolis office or one of our other Indiana locations.
 We can also meet in your hospital room, your home or wherever’s convenient for you.